erik-buchholz/RAoPT/README.md

 Before the model can be evaluated, the dataset needs to be pre-processed.
 Due to the large size, we could not include the pre-processed datasets into this repository.

-If you would simply like to reproduce the plots by using our evaluation results or use the parameters of the trained models, clone our result repository into `output/`.
+**Plots only:** If you would simply like to reproduce the plots by using our evaluation results or use the parameters of the trained models, clone our result repository into `output/`.
 We have included this repository as a submodule so that you can clone the submodule.

 ```shell